zeroseven/z7_semantilizer/README.md

 tx_semantilizer.ignoreCTypes = div, html
 ```

-## Todo's
+## :exclamation: TODO's

 * There is currently no support or concept for multi language pages
-* It's currently not properly working for pages where the H1 headline is coming from site properties
+* It's currently not properly working for pages where the H1 headline is coming from site properties (it is WIP from our side though)